KartikeSingh/discord-slash-command-handler/readme.md

         errorReply: "Unable to run this command due to errors",

         // reply to send when command is ownerOnly and user isn't a owner
-        notOwnerReply: "Only bot owner's can use this command", });
+        notOwnerReply: "Only bot owners can use this command", });

     console.log("bot is up");